 - (1) Installation requires a minimum of 6 in.
 (152mm) horizontal run of vent with a 1/4 in.
 (6mm) rise run towards the termination.
 Each 1 ft.
 (305mm) of horizontal venting must include a 1/4 in.
 (6mm) rise.
 Never allow the vent to run downward.
-This could cause high temperatures and may present the possibility of a house or structure fire. - (2) The location of the horizontal vent termination on an exterior wall must meet all local and national building codes, and must not be easily blocked or obstructed, see Figure 4.4 on page 9. - (3) For installations requiring a vertical rise on the exterior of the building, a snorkel kit is available with a 14 in.
+This could cause high temperatures and may present the possibility of a house or structure fire. - (2) The location of the horizontal vent termination on an exterior wall must meet all local and national building codes, and must not be easily blocked or obstructed, Figure 4.4 on page 9. - (3) For installations requiring a vertical rise on the exterior of the building, a snorkel kit is available with a 14 in.
 (356mm) and a 36 in.
 (914mm) tall snorkel termination cap.
 Follow the same installation procedures as used for standard horizontal terminations.
 If the snorkel termination must be installed below grade (i.e. basement application), proper drainage must be provided to prevent water from entering the snorkel termination.
-Do not backfill around snorkel termination.
+Do not backfill around snorkel termination. - (4) Vertical clearances through a wall require 2 in.
+(51mm) off the top of the venting pipe and 1 in.
+(25mm) off the sides and bottom.

 Position the horizontal termination cap in the center of the 10 in. x 10 in.
 (254mm x 254mm) square hole and run a bead of non-hardening mastic around its outside edges, so as to make a seal between it and the wall, attach termination cap to the exterior wall with the four wood screws provided.
-The arrow on the vent cap should be pointing up (Figure 5.6).
+The arrow on the vent cap should be pointing up, Figure 5.7.